solui/solui/packages/docs/CommandLine/View/README.md

 What the arguments mean:

 * `/path/to/jon` - path to your Dapp spec `.json` file
-* `/path/to/contract/artifacts` - path to the Solidity compiler JSON build artifacts folder containing ABIs and bytecodes for your contracts.
+* `/path/to/contract/artifacts` - Path to the folder containing the Truffle/Hardhat contract JSON artifacts

 ## Example usage